UMAprotocol/docs/docs/uma-tokenholders/uma-holders.md

 Because UMA tokenholders will be responsible for voting on price requests from financial contracts using the DVM, they need to:

-- Approve new price identifiers
+- Approve new price identifiers.
+Expanation [here](/uma-tokenholders/adding-price-id#adding-a-price-identifier-or-collateral-currency-to-mainnet).
-- Approve new collateral currencies
+- Approve new collateral currencies.
+Explanation [here](/uma-tokenholders/adding-price-id#adding-a-price-identifier-or-collateral-currency-to-mainnet).
 - Upgrade the core DVM protocol and / or modify DVM parameters
 - Register and de-register contract templates
 - Shut down contract instantiations (in rare circumstances)